Use an Ultrasonic Cleaner to Restore Carburetors

 Partially fill the ultrasonic cleaner tank with water, add A4 in the required amount for a full tank then continue adding water to the fill line.

-Turn on the unit and allow it to operate for about 10 minutes to mix and degas the solution.
+Turn on the unit and activate the dynamic mode to mix and degas the solution.
 This removes cavitation inhibiting trapped air and it must be done each time you prepare fresh cleaning solution.

 Elma tec clean A4 causes contaminants to dislodge from surfaces being cleaned, then float to the top of the solution where they can be skimmed off for disposal.
-You can use this ultrasonic cleaner carburetor formulation over multiple carburetor cleaning cycles, making it an extremely economical choice.
+You can use this solution for carburetors over multiple carburetor cleaning cycles, making it an extremely economical choice.

 When you’re ready to do the job, we suggest partial disassembly of carburetors so the cleaning solution reaches into the float chamber.

-Cleaning is enhanced when the solution is heated, so again set the unit’s thermostat to 70˚C. The EP120H heater control is equipped with an LED that turns off when the temperature is reached.
-Set the timer and push the start key to initiate cleaning.
+Cleaning is enhanced when the solution is heated, so set the unit’s thermostat to 70˚C. The EP120H heater control is equipped with a green LED that flashes during heating and remains on when the set temperature is reached.

-When the ultrasonic cleaner for carburetor cycle is completed remove traces of cleaning solution with a fresh water rinse.
+When the ultrasonic cleaner for carburetors cycle is completed remove traces of cleaning solution with a fresh water rinse.
 Parts should be dried before reinstallation.

 About Rachel Kohn